Teeth Anatomy

 Enamel is:

-• Unresponsive to external stimulus like heat, cold, sweet and sour.
+- Unresponsive to external stimuli like heat, cold, sweet, and sour.

 ENAMEL WEAR AND DISEASE.

-We already know that enamel is the hardest material in the human body so it might seem surprising that tooth decay and poor oral health affects almost everybody at some point in their life.
+We already know that enamel is the hardest material in the human body, so it might seem surprising that tooth decay and poor oral health affect almost everybody at some point in their life.
 If enamel is really so tough, why can it wear and decay so easily?

-Acids can come into contact with the teeth from a number of sources but mostly they come from the following –
+Acids can come into contact with the teeth from several sources, but mostly they come from the following –

-• Bacterial plaque: This is a sticky film that forms on the teeth each and every day.
-Plaque consists of about 70% bacteria, which, as part of their life cycle, they feed of the sugars and carbohydrates that we eat and then excrete organic acid onto the teeth as a byproduct.
-This acid then begins to dissolve away calcium and phosphate from the enamel surface making the teeth softer and weaker.
+- Bacterial plaque: This is a sticky film that forms on the teeth every day.
+Plaque consists of about 70% bacteria, which, as part of their life cycle, feed on the sugars and carbohydrates that we eat and then excrete organic acid onto the teeth as a byproduct.
+This acid then begins to dissolve away calcium and phosphate from the enamel surface, making the teeth softer and weaker.

 HOW TO KEEP YOUR TEETH ENAMEL HEALTHY.

-Since acid is known to be the most damaging substance to teeth, it makes sense that in order to keep our teeth healthy and strong we need to limit our mouths exposure to acid.
-To keep acid attacks to a minimum follow these steps –
+Since acid is known to be the most damaging substance to teeth, it makes sense that to keep our teeth healthy and strong, we need to limit our mouth's exposure to acid.
+To keep acid attacks to a minimum, follow these steps –

-• Brush teeth twice a day for two minutes: It is very important to remove the plaque that has built up throughout the day and night.
+- Brush teeth twice a day for two minutes: It is very important to remove the plaque that has built up throughout the day and night.
 Any plaque that is allowed to stay in contact with the teeth for extended periods of time will maintain the concentration of acid on the enamel surface.
-Plaque is soft and relatively easy to remove provided it is dealt with quickly.
-If plaque is allowed to sit on the teeth for more than 48 hours it will begin to harden and calcify to the point where calculus is formed.
-Unlike plaque, calculus can’t be removed by normal teeth cleaning and will need to removed by your dentist.
+Plaque is soft and relatively easy to remove, provided it is dealt with quickly.
+If plaque is allowed to sit on the teeth for more than 48 hours, it will begin to harden and calcify to the point where calculus is formed.
+Unlike plaque, calculus can’t be removed by normal teeth cleaning and will need to be removed by your dentist.

-• Floss teeth every day: Since teeth bushing only cleans about 60% of the teeth surfaces, it is important to use dental floss or an interdental brush to clean the areas between the teeth that a toothbrush can’t reach.
+- Floss teeth every day: Since tooth brushing only cleans about 60% of the tooth surfaces, it is important to use dental floss or an interdental brush to clean the areas between the teeth that a toothbrush can’t reach.

-• Use a therapeutic toothpaste: Fluoride toothpaste has a proven record of being effective at strengthening enamel and resisting decay.
-For people who find the use of fluoride to be too controversial, there are other toothpastes such as Theodent that use a chocolate extract to harden the enamel crystals
+- Use a therapeutic toothpaste: Fluoride toothpaste has a proven record of being effective at strengthening enamel and resisting decay.
+For people who find the use of fluoride to be too controversial, other toothpastes, such as Theodent, use a chocolate extract to harden the enamel crystals

-• Eat Xylitol: Although xylitol tastes like regular sugar it has some very different properties that can benefit your oral health.
-Oral bacteria can’t process and digest xylitol in the same way that it can with regular sugar.
+- Eat Xylitol: Although xylitol tastes like regular sugar, it has some very different properties that can benefit your oral health.
+Oral bacteria can’t process and digest xylitol in the same way that they can with regular sugar.
 Xylitol effectively starves off bacteria and reduces the harmful effects of plaque.

 DENTIN

-Dentin forms the main bulk of each tooth and it is comprised of roughly 70% inorganic matter and 20% organic matter and 10% water.
+Dentin forms the main bulk of each tooth, and it is comprised of roughly 70% inorganic matter, 20% organic matter, and 10% water.
 The dentin layer is situated directly underneath the enamel on the crown and the cementum on the root.
-Because dentin contains less mineral content than enamel it is not as hard and has more elastic properties.
+Because dentin contains less mineral content than enamel, it is not as hard and has more elastic properties.
 It is the flexibility of the dentin layer that prevents the enamel from becoming too brittle and fracturing.
-Inside the dentin, there are millions of microscopic tubes that diverge out from the pulp cavity to the enamel on the crown and the cementum on the root.
+Inside the dentin, millions of microscopic tubes diverge from the pulp cavity to the enamel on the crown and the cementum on the root.

 Facts about dentin.